 All of the MPDUs within an A-MPDU are addressed to the same RA.
 All of the MPDUs within an A-MPDU have the same TA.
 All QoS Data frames within an A-MPDU that have a TID for which an HT-immediate block ack agreement exists have the same value for the Ack Policy subfield of the QoS Control field.

+When transmitted by an HE AP in a RU intended for multiple STAs (broadcast RU), the MPDUs within an A-MPDU may have different RAs corresponding to the MAC addresses the multiple STAs, or the broadcast MAC address.
+A HE AP shall only aggregate MPDU frames addressed to multiple STAs in a broadcast RU of an HE MU PPDU, for those STAs that set the Multi-STA Aggregation In Broadcast RU Support subfield to 1in the HE MAC Capabilities Information field.

+An HE STA may retrieve one or more frames, carried in a RU intended for multiple STAs, that are addressed to this STA based on the RA field of each MPDU frame. (#CID 14092, 13080, 13081)

 TGax Editor: Make the following changes in section 27.5.1.2, D2.3 p272, line 34